getredash/website/src/pages/kb/data-sources/csv-files.md

 Generate a share link with permissions set so *Anyone With Link* can access the file.
 The link will look like this: `https://www.dropbox.com/s/fc5e038d38a570/filename.csv?dl=0`

 Change the subdomain from `www` to `dl`.
+Then change the domain from `dropbox.com` to `dropboxusercontent.com`

-The complete URL is: `https://dl.dropbox.com/s/fc5e038d38a570/filename.csv?dl=0`
+The complete URL is: `https://dl.dropboxusercontent.com/s/fc5e038d38a570/filename.csv?dl=0`

 ## Google Drive